 It worked well for many years, but then in the last few years morphed into a terrible thing.
 I kept placing greater and greater demands on myself.
 Maybe it was because of the needs of our youngest, but I became increasingly focused on controlling everything.
 This meant trying to solve everything for everyone – not just my problems, my husbands, or kids, but my siblings, in-laws, nieces, nephews, and friends.
 It grew to mean I must not only meet my needs, but meet everyone else’s, and even anticipate them and meet them before they even knew they had them.
 Add in the extreme demands of a special needs child, and I was overloaded.

 The overload showed.
 I would “trick” myself to convince myself of my happiness, but those tricks were wearing off.
 I was argumentative with my husband, I became moody and a slob.
 My husband said I was like a storm leaving a mess in my wake wherever I went in the house.
 Not only did I rarely clean anymore, but I was compounding the cleaning work for my husband.
 Up until then I would say we split the chores adequately (I did most but he did his share).
-Household chores had never a point of argument.
+Household chores had never been a point of argument.
 We had a system and it worked, until I started messing it up.

 I became forgetful- constantly losing or misplacing things or even just forgetting what I was talking about.
 I felt like too many thoughts at once were going on in my head.
 Maybe all that noise in my head also caused a distraction because I also became a klutz.
-I went through dropped and cracked three cell phones in less than a year, I lost my car keys, my credit card, plus constantly losing things around the house.
+I dropped and cracked three cell phones in less than a year, I lost my car keys, my credit card, plus constantly losing things around the house.
 I lost interest in keeping within a budget – if I wanted something, I got it on impulse.
 I started staying up later and later to binge watch television, often until 2 a.m.
 Because of all of that, I wasn’t getting good rest.
 Add to that the physically and emotionally demanding days of caring for our son (plus caring for everyone else’s needs) and 4-5 hours of sleep just won’t cut it.

 Arguments with my husband increased – too many nights of silent treatment, yelling, or one of us storming off to sleep in the spare room.
 Most of the arguments were of my own doing but you could not have convinced me of that at that time.
 After all, I was “loving life!”
 My husband was losing patience and I could feel he was becoming less and less loving, despite efforts to try and express his love.
 He would tell me of the amazing job I was doing with our son and that picking up some extra household chores was a simple way to honor and respect what I was doing with our son.
 (Did I tell you how wonderful Mike is?)
 While I appreciated those words, I knew I was letting him down, and by letting him down, I was letting myself down.
 This went on for about a year